 General performance tipsMake sure that your instance is not constrained on memory or CPU.
 For performance-intensive workloads, ensure your instance has at least 60 GB of memory .
 For slow database inserts, updates, or deletes, check the locations of the writer and database; sending data a long distance introduces latency.

 For slow database selects, consider the following:

-- Caching is extremely important for read performance.
+- Caching is important for read performance.
 Check the various

-- If your workload consists of CPU intensive queries (sorting, regexes, other complex functions), your instance might be throttled; add vCPUs.
+- If your workload consists of CPU intensive queries (sorting, regular expressions, other complex functions), your instance might be throttled; add vCPUs.

-- Check the location of the reader and database - latency will affect read performance even more than write performance.
+- Check the location of the reader and database - latency affects read performance even more than write performance.

 - Investigate non-Cloud SQL specific performance improvements, such as adding appropriate indexing, reducing data scanned, and avoiding extra round trips.